Updated August 23, 2020

 Don’t expect an instant loading website.

+We’ve made huge gains (here some case studies here) but most sites will see marginal gains.
 Marginal gains produce compounded gains over time so you still get value even by improving your load speed by half a second.

 To see average gains and ideal goals, see our Shopify Performance Benchmarks post.